liatrio/devops-bootcamp/docs/README.md

   category: Virtualization
   estReadingMinutes: 10
   exercises:
-    - name: Jenkins and Artifactory on VMs
+    - name: Artifactory on VMs
       description: >-
-        Create VMs from your golden image.
-On one VM install Jenkins and configure workflow to build Spring’s PetClinic.
-On the other VM install and configure Artifactory.
-Configure these VMs so they can communicate and create another workflow that pushes the build artifact from the Jenkins server to Artifactory
+        Create a VM from your golden image and install and configure Artifactory and deploy an artifact to that VM from a GitHub Action
       estMinutes: 390
       technologies:
         - Vagrant
         - CentOS
-        - Jenkins
+        - GitHub Actions
         - Artifactory
+        - Ngrok
 docs/2-virtual-machines-containers/2.4-containers.md:
   category: Containerization
   estReadingMinutes: 20